American Abstract Expressionist Famous for Chromatic Landscapes

 Painting the American terrain in a vibrant, expressionistic palette, Kahn is celebrated as one of the leading figures of the Hansa Gallery Cooperative and the second generation New York School.

 VII.
 Suggested Resources

-For Kahn, “painting landscape is a habit that won’t go away.”
-11 He continues to live and work in New York City today, where he is represented by the gallery Ameringer, McEnery & Yohe.
-He has produced a rich body of work that has established him at the forefront of Abstract Expressionism in American art.
+For Kahn, “painting landscape [was] a habit that won’t go away.”
+He was represented by the gallery Ameringer, McEnery & Yohe.
+He produced a rich body of work that established him at the forefront of Abstract Expressionism in American art.
 His works are collected by many major museums including the Metropolitan Museum of Art, the Whitney Museum of American Art, the Smithsonian American Art Museum, and the Los Angeles County Museum of Art.

 1927 Born on October 4 in Stuttgart, Germany, the fourth and last child of Nellie and Emil Kahn.
 His father, Emil Kahn was the conductor of both the Stuttgart Philharmonic and the South German Radio

 1930 Sent to live with his grandparents in Frankfurt, Germany

 1937 Kahn’s father, stepmother, and siblings left Germany for the United States.

 1938 Began taking private art lessons under Fraulein von Joeden